Instructions to Contributors

 - Every quotation needs to have the author’s own words appear in the same sentence to integrate the quote into the text—quotes should not stand alone as a sentence.

-- The RRPE practice is to use present tense (not future tense) when describing what the paper does or intends to do.
+- Verb tenses: the RRPE practice is to use present tense (not future tense) when describing what the paper does or intends to do.
 Pay attention to verb tenses—they should be as consistent as possible throughout the paper.

 - Footnotes should be numbered consecutively throughout the text, and should include only material that cannot be included in the text.
 The first line of the footnote is not indented.